openhab/openhab-docs/_addons_bindings/zigbee/org.openhab.binding.zigbee/README.md

 #### Device Information (Fingerprint)

-In some instances a device may not work correctly.
+In some instances a device may not work correctly, or you may wish to see more technical information about the devices' features.
 This could be because the binding had problems during initialisation, or possibly because the device supports features not implemented in the binding, or possibly the device may implement custom functionality.
 To understand this, there is a `fingerprint` command.
 This command will attempt to poll the device to get a list of all the commands and attributes that the device supports and create a concise list.
-Note that this may not work on all devices if the device doesn't support the functionality discovery commands.
+Note that this may not work on all devices if the device doesn't support the functionality required discovery the commands and attributes supported by the device.

 #### Binding and Reporting